 - Please visit the University Policies website for additional details.

 The MRT-TI is committed to providing reasonable accommodations to otherwise qualified students with disabilities, so long as such disabilities, as determined on a case-by-case basis, do not preclude the student from meeting the qualifications considered essential by the MRT-TI administration for successful completion of the educational objectives of its curriculum.

 The University of North Carolina-Chapel Hill facilitates the implementation of reasonable accommodations, including resources and services, for students with disabilities, chronic medical conditions, a temporary disability or pregnancy complications resulting in difficulties with accessing learning opportunities.

 All accommodations are coordinated through the Accessibility Resources and Service Office.
 In the first instance please visit http://accessibility.unc.edu, (919) 962-8300 or email@example.com.
 Please contact ARS as early in the semester as possible.

-If you have a question about the program, please search these references BEFORE calling or emailing the director of the program.
+If you have a question about the program, please search these references BEFORE calling the director of the program or emailing MRT-TI@unc.edu.
 Thank you for your consideration in this matter.

 IBLCE Exam Pass Rate